I believe that this is the hill we have to die on.

 Now these would be sights that the world will remember – the day when we collectively said no to dehumanizing policies, such as the Russian legislation against gays.

-Canada also must seriously consider to take action against the dehumanising legislation Russia has brought forth in light of the Sochi 2014 games.
+Canada also must seriously consider to take action against Russia anti-gay legislation has brought forth in light of the Sochi 2014 games.
 Here are some ways Canada can decide to make the wrong things right:

 1. Skip hosting a pavilion (or whatever else we might be doing during the games)